Skip to contents

 mvpa_dat <- data_info$dataset

-# Design with two simple contrasts across four conditions
+# Define two contrasts across four conditions

 K <- nresponses(data_info$design)